 When you’re ready to begin, use these free tools and sample PLPs as a starting point.
 For more tools and techniques that will strengthen your leadership effectiveness, sign up for this free e-mail training course from People First Productivity Solutions.

-Deb Calvert, President of People First Productivity Solutions, has worked as a Corporate Director in a Fortune 500 company and as a consultant, coach and trainer to nearly 400 businesses of all sizes and in all sectors.
-Deb is a certified executive coach, an instructor at UC-Berkeley, and a Top 50 Sales Influencer.
+Deb Calvert, President of People First Productivity Solutions, has worked as a Corporate Director in a Fortune 500 company and as a consultant, coach and trainer to over 400 businesses of all sizes and in all sectors.
+Deb is a certified executive coach, one of the “65 Most Influential Women in Business,” an instructor at UC-Berkeley, and a Top 50 Sales Influencer.
 She is Certified Master with The Leadership Challenge®, conducting workshops and coaching to help liberate the leader in everyone.
 Her first book DISCOVER Questions® Get You Connected has been named one of “The Top 20 Most Highly-Rated Sales Books of All Time” by HubSpot.
-Her second book, Stop Selling and Start Leading, will go on sale later this year.
+Her second book, Stop Selling and Start Leading, is now available.
 You can learn more about Deb and PFPS at www.peoplefirstps.com